-• Run the model from the command line, not using OpenDA.
-The model generates the output files: reactive_pollution_model.output and reactive_pollution_model_output.m.
+• Run the model from the command line, not using OpenDA, like in Exercise 4.
+The model generates the output files: reactive\pollution\model.output and reactive\pollution\model\output.m.
 Use the m-file to make plots of the output in order to study the behavior of the model.
 In order to check the model (plotted) results you can look at the input file as well.